$28.6 million in cash seized in ex-Malaysia PM’s graft probe

-KUALA LUMPUR, Malaysia (AP) — Malaysian police say the cash stashed in bags at an apartment linked to former Prime Minister Najib Razak and seized in a money-laundering investigation amounted to 114 million ringgit ($28.6 million).
+KUALA LUMPUR, Malaysia (AP) — Malaysian police said Friday the cash stashed in bags at an apartment linked to former Prime Minister Najib Razak and seized in a money-laundering investigation amounted to 114 million ringgit ($28.6 million).

-Police seized 284 expensive designer handbags and 72 items of luggage stuffed with cash, jewelry and watches from an unoccupied apartment at a high-end Kuala Lumpur condominium May 18.
+Police seized 284 boxes of expensive designer handbags and 72 pieces of luggage stuffed with cash, jewelry and watches from an unoccupied apartment at a high-end Kuala Lumpur condominium on May 18.
+Allegations of corruption at the 1MDB state investment fund that Najib set up led to his shocking defeat and the end of his coalition’s 60-year unbroken rule in May 9 elections.
+He has denied any wrongdoing.

-Allegations of corruption at the 1MDB state investment fund led to Najib’s shocking defeat in May 9 elections, though he has denied wrongdoing.
+Najib’s United Malays National Organization, which is the main party in the former ruling coalition, said in a statement that the cash seized by police was donations to the party, partly for the recent elections.

-Commercial crime investigations chief Amar Singh says 35 of the items of luggage contained cash in 26 denominations, largely Malaysia and Singapore currency, amounting to 114 million ringgit.
-Singh said police are still assessing the value of jewelry and watches in the other 37 items of luggage.
+Najib has stepped down as party president after the election loss and hasn’t yet transferred the money to the new leadership, the statement said.
+It called for the money to be returned to the party once the investigation is completed.

 Most Read Business Stories